PhilNoc2010/PhilNoc2010/README.md

 - 👋 Hi, I’m Phil
 - 👀 I’m interested in coding, gaming, improv comedy, and the MCU
-- 🌱 I’m currently learning C# through the Coding Dojo
+- 🌱 I’ve recently completed the Coding Dojo bootcamp, focusing on Full Stack Development in Python, Javascript (MERN), and C#.

 <!---